-In accordance with the Remuneration Policy of the Sava Insurance Group, all EU (re)insurance companies and the Group's asset management company have adopted and implemented a remuneration policy.
-In other companies, remuneration is governed by internal acts in line with the Group's remuneration policy.
+In accordance with the Remuneration Policy of the Sava Insurance Group, all Group companies have adopted and implemented a remuneration policy.

 The remuneration policy aims to establish a remuneration system that is competitive and efficient, as well as transparent and internally fair.
 The key principles of the policy incorporate the main principles of ethical and sustainable practices and operations.